robdyke/dotfiles/README.md

 	53 17 * * * cd /home/naggie/dotfiles/ && git pull origin master && ./install.sh

-I think this is currently broken. whoami apparently does not work.

 To globally install to `/etc/skel` so that new users get dotfiles, run `sudo ./install.sh`

 Environment